jedav/cgc-release-documentation/walk-throughs/virtual-competiton.md

 * **ti** - this is the Team Interface.
 The role represents the interface that will be provided to a CRS by the CFE infrastructure.
 * **cb** - this is the Challenge Binary server.
 This is the host where CBs are executed.
 * **pov** - this is the POV server.
 This role has the responsibility of 'throwing' POVs (and polls) at the cb server.
 * **crs** - this is a host for simulating a CRS.
-While no, simulated CRS capabilities are distributed as part of Virtual Competition, a sample client is provided to exercise the Team Interface.
+While no simulated CRS capabilities are distributed as part of Virtual Competition, a sample client is provided to exercise the Team Interface.
 * **ids** - this is the IDS host; the network appliance.
 Filters fielded by a CRS will be installed on ids.
 From a network perspective, ids is in between pov and cb.